shieldgenerator7/Ersatzica/Ersatzica Wolf Princess/Ersatzica Wolf Princess.md

 “So you think you can be a better chief than me?”
 Lemilay stood up.

-“Anyone could be a better chief than you!”
+“Ha, I bet anyone could be a better chief than you.”
 Wryonin stood up, and met her face-to-face.
+“Even *Ersatzica*.”

+Lemilay stared straight into his eyes.

 “Ok, I’m leaving now.
 Bye!”
 Ersatzica left.

 She went for a stroll along the cliff edge.
-She spotted the staircase, the training clearing, the place where she hid her wolf skin, the outcropping where Fisher sat, and the waterfall.
+She didn’t want to be a part of that skiff.
+Whenever those two fight, who knows what could happen?
+Ersatzica looked down into the forest below, spotting the staircase, the training clearing, the place where she had hid her wolf skin today, the outcropping where Fisher sat, and the waterfall.
-She got back to the barracks just as it was getting dark.
-Inside, Mudrich was rearranging the furniture.

-“Oh hey Muddy,” Ersie stopped in the doorway.
-“Where’s Lemilay and Wryonin?”

 Did it really matter who became chief?
 Chances were it wasn’t going to be her.
 She wouldn’t make a good chief anyway.
 She didn’t know how to make a plan of action, put it into action, or lead.
 She was good at other things, like working with heirlooms.
 Like the boots.
+Oh yeah the boots.
 She still didn’t know how to modify them for wolves, but hopefully she would soon.
-That Fisher cat knew some things about heirlooms.
-Maybe he knows some things about this heirloom in particular.
+That Fisher cat knows some things about heirlooms.
+Maybe he knows some things about this heirloom in particular?
 Tomorrow she would see.

+She got back to the barracks just as it was getting dark.
+Inside, Mudrich was rearranging the furniture.

+“Oh hey Muddy,” Ersie stopped in the doorway.
+“Where’s Lemilay and Wryonin?”

 “Oh, they’re out doing something or other.”
 She set the table down.
 “What do you think of the new arrangement?”

 The bunkbeds, which had previously occupied opposite walls of the room, were now end-to-end on the far wall.
 The table was set along the wall where Wryonin’s and Lemilay’s bunk was, and the shadow of Ersie’s and Muddy’s bunk haunted the now bare wall.